-Such detailed queries can be performed in Advanced Query Mode or in Direct Query Mode from the VESPA portal, as well as from TOPCAT or TAPhandle.
+Such detailed queries can be performed in the ADQL Query mode of the VESPA portal, as well as from TOPCAT or TAPhandle.
 Beware that spectral range has to be queried in Hz (no conversion performed in this mode).

 • The initial clause of the ADQL query is always

 SELECT * from crism_speclib.epn_core

 • Simple filters on the search parameters are attached to it, e.g.: